NickSpringall/workbook/workbook.md

 ## Q12 - Explain how JSON can be manipulated in JavaScript, using examples from the JavaScript programming language

-JSON syntax is very similar to JavaScript object, because of this, a JSON string can be seamlessly parsed into a JavaScript array object with the JSON.parse() method to be manipulated.
+JSON syntax is very similar to JavaScript objects.
+Because of this, a JSON string can be seamlessly parsed into a JavaScript array object with the JSON.parse() method to be manipulated.
 Conversly, in order to send data to an API or for any other reason, a JavaScript object can also be easily converted into a JSON string with the JSON.stringify().

 In the following example a const 'max' is created by parseing the 'info' JSON string const.